 Strelitzia (Bird of Paradise) - Expert tips

-How to care for Strelitzia (Bird of Paradise plant) - Expert tips
+How to care for Strelitzia (Bird of Paradise plant) - Care tips for houseplants

 The Bird of Paradise plant, also known as Strelitzia, is a tropical houseplant with large, brightly coloured flowers that look like exotic birds.
 Any plant enthusiast will be blown away by its unique flower!
 The leaves on a Strelitzia can be large and shaped like banana leaves or paddles.
 This is why it really gives your home that jungle feeling.

 Whether you are a newbie or experienced with growing plants, you’ll have no problem taking care of this plant.
 The key to its success is light!
 Give it enough light and watch it flourish.
 She also loves to grow in height, so when you give her the right spot, she can become 2 to 3,5 meters.

 The Strelitzia is from the family of Strelitziaceae and is native to South Africa.
 This is a family of three genera of plants, the Strelitzia, the Ravenala and the Phenakospermum.
 The most common for us houseplant lovers is the Strelitzia, of course.
 The Strelitzia has just five (some say six) species, Strelitzia Reginae being the most common.

 Here's everything you need to know about bird of paradise plant care and how to keep it looking gorgeous.